 What Do Bounce Rate and Average Time On Page Mean?

 Alright, let’s get some definitions out of the way so we’re speaking the same lingo.
 The technical definition of bounce rate from HubSpot is, “the percentage of people who land on a page on your website and then leave without clicking on anything else or navigating to any other pages on your site.”
-An example of this would be someone finding one of your blogs on a search engine results page (SERP), clicking on it, reading the post, and then not visiting any other pages on your site.
+An example of this would be someone finding one of your blogs on a search engine results page (SERP) such as Google, clicking on it, reading the post, and then not visiting any other pages on your site.

 What Are Good Numbers For Bounce Rate and Average Time On Page?

 There isn’t a golden number for bounce rate or average time on page.
 Also, many factors can go into these metrics, such as what kind of traffic your site is attracting and the SEO that’s been done.
-To get an idea of the variations in bounce rate, check out this graph below created by ITX Design showing the average bounce rate for various industry web pages.
+To get an idea of the variations in bounce rate, check out this graph created by ITX Design showing the average bounce rate for various industry web pages.

-High bounce rates may not be entirely your fault—here's why:
+High bounce rates may not be entirely your fault.
+Here's why:

 - Some pages are loved more than others.
 When looking at your analytics, there may be a disproportionate amount of time spent on different pages.
 For example, single CTA landing pages are likely to have a much higher bounce rate than in-depth content pages.